Discover

 Resources:

-Connect with Atherton PR on LinkedIn
+Heather Atherton on LinkedIn

-Joseph S. Khan is an acclaimed digital marketing expert, AI and SEO strategist, and founder of Hum Jam.
+Joseph S. Kahn is an acclaimed digital marketing expert, AI and SEO strategist, and founder of Hum Jam.
 Celebrated for inventing the harmonic SEO formula, Joseph draws on a unique background combining formal music training (Berklee College of Music) with decades of digital entrepreneurship, including consulting for industry leaders like Microsoft and John Maxwell.
 His approaches help businesses and agencies synchronize their online presence, climb search rankings, and thrive amidst rapid technological change.
 With 3500+ Udemy students and a track record of agency training, Joseph empowers clients to harmonize content, citations, and signals for enduring relevance.

 https://youtu.be/IIamQcJEZyY

-In this episode of Marketer of the Day, host Robert Plank talks with Joseph S. Khan about transforming chaotic digital environments into marketing harmony.
+In this episode of Marketer of the Day, host Robert Plank talks with Joseph S. Kahn about transforming chaotic digital environments into marketing harmony.
 He shares how musical principles inspired his harmonic blueprint in SEO and now inform his revolutionary AI methods.
 The discussion dives deep into why industry-specific directories and authoritative citations matter far more than old-school backlink tactics, the importance of Google’s E-E-A-T algorithm, and why email-driven engagement signals help content get indexed and trusted.
 Joseph debunks SEO myths, details nitty-gritty steps for dominating AI search results (like ChatGPT and Perplexity), and offers take-action advice for agencies and individuals who want sustainable growth.

 Quotes: